-Yacht Charter and Boat Rentals in Dubrovnik
+Yacht Charter in Dubrovnik

 Dubrovnik was once center of one of the major empires of the Mediterranean called the Ragusan Empire and was a force to be reckoned with for 700 years.
 Napoleon Bonaparte destroyed the power base in the early 1800s before his own defeat when it then came under the Austro-Hungarian Empire followed by Yugoslavia before independence came in the 1990s.